jstol/reacher-ddpg/Report.md

 ["Reacher" Unity ML Environment](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher).

-The goal in this environment is to train an agent that's capable of maneuvering a robotic arm such that its hand is located within the target region (seen as a green sphere in the GIFs above).
+The goal in this environment is to train an agent that's capable of maneuvering a robotic arm such that its hand is located within the target region (seen as a green sphere).

 # Environment
 ## Observation Space